 If your child is absent from the Academy, we ask you to let us know.
 If your child is absent due to sickness, please telephone the school and leave a message on the Absence Line.
-If you wish to request absence for any reason other than sickness please complete the Leave of Absence request form below and hand it in to the Office.
+If you wish to request absence for any reason other than sickness please complete the Leave of Absence request form located in 'Parent Zone - Forms'.
 If we are not informed of absence we will ring you for confirmation.
 It would be appreciated if all routine dental and medical appointments could be made out of school hours whenever possible.
 Where this is not possible, confirmation of the appointment will be required from the medical practice.

 Holidays in term time

 Rushden Primary Academy monitors the attendance of all children, with an expectation that all children should have an attendance of 96% or above.
 Monitoring of attendance is a legal requirement and all schools and academies are required to follow procedures set out by the local authority.